josephcc/josephcc.github.com/source/_posts/2017-05-06-CHI-revolt.markdown

 Generating comprehensive labeling guidelines for crowdworkers can be challenging for complex datasets.
-Revolt harnesses *crowd disagreements* to identify ambiguous concepts in the data and coordinates the crowd to *collaboratively* create rich structures for requesters to make post-hoc decisions, removing the need for comprehensive guidelines and enabling dynamic label boundaries.
+Revolt harnesses *crowd disagreements* to identify ambiguous concepts in the data and coordinates the crowd to *collaboratively* create rich structures for requesters to make posthoc decisions, removing the need for comprehensive guidelines and enabling dynamic label boundaries.